 Conservation

-Creating fly fisherman and women is not just about fishing.
+Creating new fly anglers is not just about fishing.
 It is about creating stewards of the land and conservationists of the passion.
 It is about opening a door to nature, adventure, exploration, and instilling a sense of ownership for the sport, the waterways and ecosystems it depends on, and the fish and wildlife it pursues.

 This program aims to do just that.
-We want to open that door for those that could benefit the most.
+We want to open that door for those who could benefit the most.
 A door to a world that was previously unknown to them.
 An outlet that can heal.
-An adventure that can give them direction and instill a new passion for life and the world we live in.
+An adventure that imparts direction and instills a new passion for life and the world we live in.

-Our project utilizes a network of organizations to identify candidates that could benefit from the program.
-Through grants, partnerships, and donations, we provide those candidates with gear, instruction, knowledge, and the opportunity to practice the sport and learn how beneficial it can be.
+Our project utilizes a network of organizations to build a community of support.
+Through grants, partnerships, and donations, we provide members with gear, instruction, knowledge, and the opportunity to practice the sport and learn how beneficial it can be.

 We believe investing in the soul of the person is the best way to ensure the soul of the sport.

-It feeds the very nature of a warrior.
+It feeds the soul and serves to strengthen resiliency in those that serve us.
 It is quite possibly the most relatable sport to transitioning service members, veterans, and first responders; offering a direct link to tradition, comradery, community, and a healthy outlet to aid in facing the challenges common to our community.

 The benefit is mutual to conservation.